-Members elected have a term of two years, holding office from the end of one Annual General Meeting (AGM) until the second AGM following (usually in two years).
+Members elected have a term of two years, holding office from the end of one Annual

+General Meeting (AGM) until the second AGM following (usually in two years).

-The Rules provide that the Board from time to time, in their discretion, can create subcommittees to deal with such matters as the Board may direct.
-During this reporting period, one sub-committee was formed.
-In the third quarter of the reporting period, the CEO Recruitment Sub-committee was formed to undertake the process of securing a substantive chief executive officer for the NQLC.
-We expect a more fullsome report will be provided in the next reporting period.
+The Rules provide that the Board, from time to time and at their discretion, can create sub-committees to deal with matters as directed by the Board.
+During this reporting period, one sub-committee was carried over from the 2021-2022 reporting period.
+In the third quarter of the 2021-2022 reporting period, the CEO Recruitment Sub-committee was formed to undertake the process of securing a substantive chief executive officer for the NQLC.
+This subcommittee concluded its activities in May 2023 after filling the CEO role.
+Another subcommittee, the Core Document Review Sub-committee, was established in the 2022-2023 reporting period to review and revise NQLC's key documents, including the rule book, strategic plan, and policy manual.
+This subcommittee's activities are ongoing.
 In addition, the Rules provide as follows: